bhartiy/learnsellacious/pages/04.premiumlicenses/03.upgrade-to-premium/docs.md

 There are two ways to upgrade a free license to premium license.
 1. When you have already installed free license: go to method 1.
-2. When you have not purchased a premium license: go to method 2.
+2. When you installing it for first time: go to method 2.

 ## **1. From sellacious.com (Using Site Id):**